enjaku4/veri/README.md

 Veri supports multi-tenancy, allowing you to isolate authentication sessions between different tenants such as organizations, clients, or subdomains.

-By default, Veri assumes a single-tenant setup where `current_tenant` returns `nil`.
-Tenants can be represented as either a string or an `ActiveRecord` model instance.

 ### Setup

 To isolate authentication sessions between different tenants, override the `current_tenant` method: